theme-manager/theme-applier/README.md

 # theme-applier
-Applies the active theme in ```$HOME/.config/theme-manager/themes/active``` to config files
-wich do not depend on .css files.
+Applies the active theme in ```$HOME/.config/theme-manager/themes/active``` to config files wich do not depend on .css files.
 Which config files get edited is dependant on the configuration in ```$HOME/.config/theme-manager/theme-applier.conf```.

 ## Installation
 The installation is easy.
-Just put the shell script in your ```$HOME/.config/theme-manager``` directory and create the config file in the same directory.
+Just put the shell script in your ```$HOME/.config/theme-manager``` directory and run `theme-applier --init` to create a new configuration file inside the same directory.
+Alternatively you can just create the `theme-applier.conf` yourself.

 ## Usage